DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

 Although we are detecting changes in the select box, the grid does not apply a filter yet.
 We need to add the [IntegratedFiltering](../reference/integrated-filtering.md) plugin to the Grid.
-According to the docs, the plugin imports a `filterExpression` getter that represents the filter expression to be applied.
+The plugin imports a `filterExpression` getter that represents the filter expression to be applied.
 We should use a function to extend the `filterExpression` with the selected value.

 *index.js:*
 ```jsx